Testimonials

 a new me.

-We interviewed Ms. Yumi Sonoda, to tell us about her life since being diagnosed with hemangioma (arteriovenous malformation), and her encounter
+We interviewed Yumi Sonoda to hear about her life since being diagnosed with hemangioma (arteriovenous malformation) and her experience

 with Shiseido Life Quality Makeup.